The Best Places in Los Angeles to Buy Tamales for the Holidays

-The Ramos family has been making tamales from scratch for nearly 40 years from a family recipe handed down through generations.
-La Indiana Tamales (1142 S. Indiana St., Los Angeles 90023, 323.262.4682) makes holiday ordering easy with a few clicks on their website.
-Traditional tamales include red chile pork, red chile beef, green chile and cheese, chicken and vegetable, and elote (sweet corn).
-Purchase by the half-dozen ($9.60) or dozen ($18.48).
-If you’re ambitious, try making your own—cornhusks and masa are sold by the pound!
+For more than 40 years, the Ramos family has been making tamales from scratch with a family recipe handed down through generations.
+La Indiana Tamales (1142 S. Indiana St., Los Angeles 90023) makes ordering easy with a few clicks on their website.
+Options include Beef, Cheese & Green Chile, Chicken, Pork, Elote (Sweet Corn) and Sweet Tamales.
+Purchase by the dozen, half-dozen, or a la carte.

 La Mascota Bakery

-Located in Boyle Heights, La Mascota Bakery (2715 Whittier Blvd, Los Angeles 90023, 323.263.5513) opened in 1952 and remained practically unchanged until a couple of years ago, when new owners Francisco and Patty Aparicio gave the space a facelift.
+Located in Boyle Heights, La Mascota Bakery (2715 Whittier Blvd, Los Angeles 90023) is celebrating its 70th anniversary and has remained practically unchanged until a few years ago, when third-generation owners Francisco and Patty Aparicio gave the space a facelift.
 Not to worry, the baked goods are better than ever and the tamales are prepared with the same recipe that made them famous.
-Five flavors—pork, chicken, beef, cheese, and pineapple, wrapped in cornhusks—are available for $24 a dozen.
-You’d be remiss to leave before snagging a sweet pan dulce and a mint agave latte.
-And don’t forget to check out the spectacular 3-D flower globes made from gelatin.
-After all, Valentine’s Day is just around the corner.
+Tamales are available for pre-order with six filling options: Red Chile with Pork, Red Chile with Beef, Green Chile with Chicken, Green Chile with Cheese, "Vegetal" (Veggies in Banana Leaf), and Dulce con Piña (Sweet with Pineapple).

 Los Cinco Puntos

-Opened in 1967 and set on the western edge of Boyle Heights (3300 East Cesar E Chavez Ave., Los Angeles 90063, 323.261.4084), this grocery/butcher/sidewalk eatery is a Los Angeles institution.
-Tamale options at Los Cinco Puntos include pork, chicken, cheese with chile verde, and a sweet variety—all freshly pulled from large steaming metal containers for $18.49 a dozen (including tax).
-Grab a carne asada taco or two wrapped in warm, freshly made tortillas, take a walk around, and peruse the shelves and barrels filled with spices, as well as household goods.
+Opened in 1967 and set on the western edge of Boyle Heights, this grocery/butcher/sidewalk eatery is a Los Angeles institution.
+Tamale options at Los Cinco Puntos (3300 E Cesar E. Chavez Ave, Los Angeles 90063) include pork, beef with red chile, chicken, and cheese with chile verde - all freshly pulled from large steaming metal containers for $22.99 a dozen or $12.99 per half-dozen.

 Me Gusta Gourmet Tamales

-The Ortega family started Me Gusta Gourmet Tamales as a mom and pop restaurant in the city of San Fernando, but quickly grew to a large manufacturing business—perhaps due to winning top honors at both the Los Angeles and Indio Tamale Festivals a few years back.
-San Fernando Valley dwellers can get their tamale fix at the kiosk situated in front of the 10,000 square-foot factory in Pacoima (13752 Van Nuys Blvd., Pacoima 91331, 818.897.8081).
-Their traditional tamales are still handmade with an original lard-free recipe from Puerto Vallarta, Jalisco, Mexico.
-Flavors include beef, pork, corn, chicken, chile, cheese and pineapple.
-Prices vary depending upon if you purchase hot or cold: $2-$2.46 each, $12-$14.17 (half-dozen), and $27.38 (dozen), including tax.
+The Ortega family started Me Gusta Gourmet Tamales as a mom and pop restaurant in the city of San Fernando, which quickly grew to a large manufacturing business—perhaps due to winning top honors at both the Los Angeles and Indio Tamale Festivals.
+San Fernando Valley locals can get their tamal fix at the kiosk situated in front of the 10,000 square-foot factory (13754 Van Nuys Blvd., Pacoima 91331).